Haller opens Ajax goal account in dramatic victory over FC Twente | Goal.com

 After he made his Ajax debut in a 2-2 draw against PSV on Sunday, Haller returned to Erik ten Hag's starting XI on Thursday and he got them off to a flying start with his eighth-minute opener, courtesy of an assist from Antony.

-The Ivorian's effort separated both teams for the majority of the encounter until Julio Pleguezuelo grabbed the equaliser for FC Twente in the 84th minute.
+The Ivorian's effort separated the teams for the majority of the encounter until Julio Pleguezuelo grabbed the equaliser for FC Twente in the 84th minute.

 8. 0-1!
 HAAAAAAALLERRRRR! 😍😍😍#tweaja pic.twitter.com/wZHqAcq38P— AFC Ajax (@AFCAjax) January 14, 2021